What is FINRA's Litigation Process?

 Note: Most investors are required to resolve disputes against their broker/brokerage firm through FINRA’s process because they signed a customer agreement stipulating mandatory arbitration.
 A mandatory arbitration provision will (generally) be enforced by state and federal courts.
 However, if no such agreement was signed, an investor could pursue securities litigation as an alternative.

+As an alternative to litigation, FINRA provides neutral arbitration and mediation services to investors, brokers, and brokerage firms.
 FINRA has many unique rules, regulations, and procedures in place regarding its arbitration process and mediation.